 So, who makes designs?
 There are people who love to do it and give them away, of course, and they range from amateur to professional, and then there are people who are paid to do it.
 (Not that you can’t love it and be paid.
 That’s best.)

 In most of the last few decades, when deciding how to pay a person who created a design, a simple metric was used: Stitch Count.
-That means they got paid more if the design required more stitches.
+That meant they got paid more if the design required more stitches.
 Now, they could fudge, and you could argue that they all had reputations to defend, but let’s face it: Most designs had too many stitches.
 There is also an issue of “Full Coverage”.
 If you’re in marketing, and know nothing of embroidery, you want your Pantone green leafy logo 100% covering over the trendy pink bags for your event.
 Yes, I’m talking to you, marketing school grads.
-Embroidery is a medium that doesn’t always produce the best product with 100% coverage because that makes a bulletproof patch on the side of the thing you embroider.
+Embroidery is a medium that doesn’t always produce the best product with 100% coverage because that makes a bulletproof patch on the side of the item you embroider.

 What to do?
 How would you know?
 The website has a picture of the design, and it looks okay.
 Well, there are two kinds of images: Computer-generated ones and photographs of stitched designs.
 If the company is reputable, and the design is something like a font, computer-generated images are fine.
 Smaller design houses rightly pride themselves on stitching out every design they produce, and they display photographs of those designs.
 That pride is commendable and usually also means that if you have a problem, they’ll help you fix it.
 But be wary when you see a stitchout on felt.
 It’s a perfect fabric to make embroidery really stand out.
 Not that they’re hiding design defects, but you know no more about how it sews than the ones with computer-generated images.